idenisovs/money-saver-backend/README.md

 In the case if default listening port (_9001_) is already taken by another application, it can be set in _Source/config.json_ file.

 ## The reason of project
-Because I needed of an application, which will help me to manage my cash.
+Because I needed of an application which would help me to manage my expenses.
 As also, I wanted to learn new skills and get some more experience with building web applications by using Node.js.

 ## Parts of web application
 Web application consist from **REST API** part (written with Node.js and Express.js) and **SPA** (generally written with AngularJS and Bootstrap UI).
 User and application data is stored by using SQLite3.